 Academic Suspension – A student on Academic Probation may be placed on Academic Suspension if he/she fails to maintain or achieve the minimum cumulative GPA required.
 A student will be required to sit out one full semester when placed on suspension.
 (Fall or Spring) Specific requirements may be placed on the student’s re-entry into college.

 Academic Year – The period of the annual academic session, exclusive of summer school.
-It is divided into two semesters and extends from August through May (i.e. Spring 2013, Summer 2013, Fall 2013).
+It is divided into two semesters and extends from August through May (i.e. Fall/Spring/Summer).

 ACT and SAT – These letters are acronyms for the American College Test and the Scholastic Aptitude Test.
-Both tests are designed to measure a student’s level of knowledge in basic areas such as math, science, English, and social studies.
-Colleges may require the results of either the ACT or SAT before granting admission.
+Both tests are designed to measure a student’s level of knowledge in basic areas such as reading, writing, and mathematics.
+Four-year colleges and universities may require the results of either the ACT or SAT before granting admission.

 Admission – Acceptance of a candidate for enrollment in Blinn College.